 Public officials are adopting social media at increasing rates, and this project aims to understand the impact of that adoption.
 Using data from Twitter, primarily, we explore how officials, both elected and appointed, frame issues such as climate change.
 We also study how social media use impacts communication with constituents and civic engagement.
 For instance, we’ve developed a new measure of political polarization, explained what Congress does on Twitter, and explored how constituents use social media to lobby their legislators.
 I collaborate with Aron Culotta, Matt Shapiro, Jahna Otterbacher, Matthew Heston, and Andrew Roback on this work.

-Feminism and Gaming
+Feminism and Gaming (on hold)

 With Carly Kocurek and Brian Keegan, I study discussions of the gaming industry, feminism, and harassment on Twitter.
 We focus on popular hashtags such as #1ReasonWhy, #1ReasonToBe, #GamerGater, and #NotYourShield and use theories from political science, sociology, and linguistics to understand what’s happening in those conversations and how they fit into the broader socio-political landscape.

 Past Collaboration and Social Media Projects

 Understanding and Revealing Information Bias (esp. social voting)